imaspork/raspberry-pi-hailo-traffic-detection/README.md

 - A web server that serves the web client
 - A websocket server that streams the video feed and object detection data
-- A python script that runs the object detection pipeline using your webcam
+- A python script that runs the object detection pipeline using a webcam

 ```bash
 ./start.sh